 \subsection{The bump attractor}

 From the grazing point of \tw{m}, one can compute the grazing point of \tw{m+1}.
 For instance, from the \tw{3} grazing profile in \cref{fig:bif-diag-TW3}(b), we obtain $(c,T_1,T_2,T_3,T_G)$.
 A grazing point can then be computed solving~\cref{prob:G}, and its solution can be used to produce an initial guess $(c,T_1,T_2,T_3, (T_3 + T_G) / 2,T_G)$ for a grazing point of \tw{4}.
-Exploiting this iterative strategy, we computed grazing points and branches for large values of $m$, obtaining the diagram in \cref{fig:c-beta-TW1-TW160}(b), corresponding to the shaded area in \cref{fig:c-beta-TW1-TW160}(a).
+Exploiting this iterative strategy, we compute grazing points and branches for large values of $m$, obtaining the diagram in \cref{fig:c-beta-TW1-TW160}(b), corresponding to the shaded area in \cref{fig:c-beta-TW1-TW160}(a).

-The branches accumulate as $m$ increase, and for $m \geq 57$, they are fully unstable for this parameter set.
-The diagrams provide evidence that there exists unstable waves with arbitrarily many spikes and vanishingly small speed.
-It seems therefore natural to postulate a relationship between these waves and the structures found by Laing and Chow~\cite{Laing:2001fc} (see also \cref{fig:exampleBumps,fig:bif-diag-TW3}(e)).
+The branches accumulate as $m$ increases, and for $m \geq 57$, they are fully unstable for this parameter set.
+The diagrams provide evidence that there exist unstable waves with arbitrarily many spikes (i.e., with arbitrarily large $m$) and vanishingly small speed.
+It seems therefore natural to postulate a relationship between these waves and the bump structures found by Laing and Chow~\cite{Laing:2001fc} (see also \cref{fig:bumpSummary,fig:exampleBumps,fig:bif-diag-TW3}(e)).